DFE-Digital/Dfe.Academies.External/specification/ApplyToBecomeAnAcademy/01 Start Feature/05 What Is Your Role Page.md

 https://www.figma.com/file/xqCVptyOcxauUXNum87EBG/A2B-v2.0?node-id=938%3A7357

-### Scenario 5: Radio Buttons (The chair of the school’s governors OR A headteacher acting on their behalf option)
+### Scenario 5: Radio Buttons (The chair of the school’s governors OR A headteacher acting on their behalf)

 GIVEN I am viewing the What Is Your Role Page
-AND I have selected one of the two radio buttons
+AND I have selected 'The chair of the school’s governors' OR 'A headteacher acting on their behalf'
 WHEN I click on the 'Save and continue' CTA
 THEN I am directed to the [**Application Overview** page](06%20Application%20Overview.md)